Charles Wesley's House: Child prodigies

 The early musical education of Charles junior and Samuel mostly took place in the family home.
 The boys' earliest musical influence was their mother, who had a good singing voice and played the harpsichord.
 Hymn tunes and the works of Handel were the family's favourite pieces.

 The first music teachers for the two prodigies were both local church organists.
 From around the age of six, Charles junior had lessons from Edmund Rooke, who was organist at All Saints' Church from 1759 and at Bristol Cathedral during 1769–73.
 From a similar age, Samuel had lessons from David Williams, who was the organist at All Saints' Church from 1772.
 Charles junior's public performances in Bristol included a 1769 harpsichord concerto at the Assembly Room, and an Easter 1774 organ concerto in Bristol Cathedral.
 On that occasion Samuel was aggrieved as he had expected to be the one giving the performance.

 From 1771 onwards the family had two households, the other being in Chesterfield Street, Marylebone, London.
 Charles and Charles junior moved to the London house that year, and the whole family had moved to London by 1778.
-The London house was demolished in the mid 19th century.
+The London house was demolished in the mid-19th century.

 Architecture

 The two attached houses at 4 and 5 Charles Street have been designated by English Heritage as a Grade II* listed building.
-It is early 18th century, early Georgian in style, and built of brick with three stories.
+It is early 18th-century, early Georgian in style, and built of brick with three storeys.
 At the front each house has two sash windows per floor, with stepped voussoirs over the windows.
 The houses are surrounded by modern buildings.